sosandroid/PLC_clockSync_modbus/readme.md

 [![Buy me a coffee](./res/default-yellow.png)](https://www.buymeacoffee.com/ju9hJ8RqGk)

-> Code provided as sample which must be tested before use in production environment.
-Feel free to modify it for a perfect requirements match
+> Code provided as sample only.
+It must be tested before use in your environment.
+Feel free to modify it for a perfect match
 ---
 ## Flowchart -  How it works
 ````mermaid